 Sauntering and Writing: the practice of poetic walking and writing on foot.

-Sunday mornings, April 8, 15, 22, 29, Waubonise State Park Genevieve Williams, Matt Low, jack Phillips, and TNS faculty.
-Contact jack for more information.
+Sundays, April 15*, 22, 29, Waubonise State Park Genevieve Williams, Matt Low, Anna Stoysich, Jack Phillips, and TNS faculty.
+Contact Jack for more information.
+(April 29th: morning and afternoon sessions.)